shashank92/izitest/README.md

 ### index.js

 This is the entry point to the application where `ReactDOM.render()` gets called.
-The store gets created from the reducer and a `<Provider>` wraps the main `<App>` component so that it can give container components access to the store using the [context API](https://facebook.github.io/react/docs/context.html).
+The `<Provider>` is passed a `store` and wraps the main `<App>` component so that it can give container components access to the store using the [context API](https://facebook.github.io/react/docs/context.html).

+### configureStore.js

+`configureStore()` is a common pattern for creating a store with middleware.
+In this case, `thunk` was added to allow for [async actions](http://redux.js.org/docs/advanced/AsyncActions.html).

 ### App.js

 This is the main top level presentational component for the application.
 It sets up a simple grid container and uses column offsets to create a centered block for the app content.
-This is where the Redux container components for `<SortButtons>` and `<MemorialTable>` get rendered.
+The main app content consists of an `<AsyncWrapper>` around `<SortButtons>` and `<MemorialTable>`.

+### components/AsyncWrapper.js

+This is just a special wrapper component that displays 'Fetching memorial data...' as long as `props.waitingForMemorials`.
+If the value is false, it just renders its children instead.

+After the component mounts, it makes a request to the endpoint using [Fetch](https://github.com/github/fetch), and triggers an action in the success handler.
+According to the docs, [`componentDidMount`](https://facebook.github.io/react/docs/react-component.html#componentdidmount) is a good place to instantiate network requests that fetch data from an endpoint.

 ### components/SortButtons.js